 While the practice ended, the damage was done — Japanese society had long-lasting perceptions and the government remained firmly against tattoos.
 Furthermore, due to a post-WWII rise in films featuring yakuza (mostly as antagonists) and real news stories exposing syndicate-related crimes, this perception was reinforced with modern significance.
 Even today, a large proportion of Japanese society associates tattoos with yakuza and otherwise negative ideas.

 One consequence of this is that it is considered unfavorable to leave one’s tattooed skin exposed in public.
 Another consequence is the exclusion from certain spaces, specifically public swimming pools, gyms and onsen (hot springs).
 Even certain ryokan (traditional Japanese inns) will deny their hospitality to inked guests.

 Globalisation and exposure to foreign pop culture have certainly had an impact — the younger generation in Japan generally hold a much more positive perception of tattoos, with some wearing tattoos as fashion statements.
-Ahead of the Tokyo Olympics in 2020, many onsen have revised their policies to accept those with tattoos.
+Ahead of the Tokyo Olympics, many onsen have revised their policies to accept those with tattoos.

 But many others have not, remaining staunch in the face of pressure to adjust to modern times.
 Recently, the government actually tightened its reigns on the practice, citing tattoo artists’ lack of medical licenses (to perform the medical procedure of tattooing) as reason to prosecute them.
 While this approach to prosecuting tattoo artists has been rescinded, the occurrence shows just how serious lawmakers are about condemning the practice.
 It is this staunchness that suggests it will indeed be a long while before tattoos are truly accepted in Japanese society.